Cerro de Punta

-Cerro de Punta or just Cerro Punta is the highest peak in Puerto Rico, rising to 1338 m above sea level.
-The mountain is part of the Cordillera Central and is located in the municipality of Ponce.
+Cerro de Punta or Cerro Punta (Spanish for 'point hill' or 'hill point', respectively) is the highest peak in Puerto Rico, rising to 1338 m above sea level.
+The mountain is part of the Cordillera Central and is located on the municipal boundary between Ponce and Jayuya in the central region of the main island of Puerto Rico.

 Location

-The mountain is part of the Cordillera Central and is located on the border between the municipalities of Jayuya and Ponce.
-The access road to the point closest to the highest elevation is from the municipality of Jayuya.
-It is part of the Toro Negro Forest Reserve, and it has been described as "an alpine runt."
-It is located on the western end of the Toro Negro State Park.
+The mountain is part of the Cordillera Central and is located on the border between the municipalities of Ponce and Jayuya.
+The access road to the point closest to the highest elevation is from PR-143 on the borders of those municipalities.
+It is located within the boundaries of the Toro Negro State Forest and Nature Reserve, and it has been described as "an alpine runt."
 The mountain is just north of east-to-westbound Route 143.
 It is located at coordinates 18.172458 and -66.591839W.
 The nearest populated place to Cerro de Punta is Urbanización Vega Linda, located 3.3 miles (5.3 km) away.

 Geology

 Unlike many Caribbean mountains, Cerro de Punta is not a volcano but simply the highest point in the Cordillera Central.
-Cordillera Central is the central mountain range that divides the island by running in an east-west fashion.
+Cordillera Central is the central mountain range that divides the island by running in an east–west fashion.

-Best view
+Panoramic view

 The view from atop Cerro de Punta is said to be "the best view in all of Puerto Rico".
 On a clear day, it is possible to see virtually the entire island, including as far as San Juan, which is over 75 miles (120 km) away.
 There are a number of radio and television transmission and re-transmission towers just off the top of the mountain.
 There is an observation platform at the top of the mountain.